mfortelnyy/SoccerWiki/README.md

-SoccerWiki app
--Sports Team & Player Tracking App
+Sports Team & Player Tracking App.
 This Flutter-based mobile app allows users to explore and track their favorite sports teams and players, with an emphasis on real-time updates and personalized features.

 Key Features: